 Geraldine is a small town located at about the halfway point between Christchurch and Lake Tekapo.
 With grocery stores, restaurants, and cafes, as well as plenty of fuel stations this is an important practical stop on your road trip.
 Grab some food, fuel up, and get ready to hit the road again.

 There are a few fun attractions to check out in Geraldine too if you want.
 The Geraldine Orchard Farmshop and Cafe is a great place to buy local fruit and veggies.
 They also have a bakery as well as a deli featuring local producers.
 Stop here for a bite to eat and stock up on some delicious local food.

-The Geraldine Honey Shop is also worth visiting if you want to purchase some high-quality local honey – a great souvenir if you ask me!
+The Geraldine Honey Shop is also worth visiting if you want to purchase some high-quality local honey – a great New Zealand souvenir if you ask me!

 Okay, let’s be real, who doesn’t love Alpacas?!
 They are cute, feisty, funny animals that you can pet and feed at Gem Alpaca Stud farm in Fairlie.
 Here, you can join a farm tour and learn all about the different Alpacas they have.
 Pet them and get your picture taken.

 Tour times vary by season, so be sure to check their website for the latest updates.
 Expect to pay $20 NZD per adult and $10 NZD per child for a tour.

 Onsite they also have a large retail space where you can buy unique goods and souvenirs.

 Visiting Lake Tekapo is a must on any road trip around the South Island.
 One of the most popular activities in Lake Tekapo is to visit the tiny but stunning Church of the Good Shepherd.
 This Church is especially popular with photographers as the altar window frames a perfect view of the Southern Alps and the milky blue lake.